 Creating Accessible Classroom Resources

 These tips are to support instructors, teaching assistants, and other members of the teaching team, and they are also helpful to learners when creating assignments for classes.
-Some of these tips can be added to assignment instructions or Brightspace pages, for example, to support accessible document creation and design, and bring awareness for the need for captioned video, and described images.
+Some of these tips can be added to assignment instructions or Brightspace pages, for example, to support accessible document creation and design, and bring awareness to the need for captioned video, and described images.
 These practices can support making educational spaces more inclusive and continue Brock’s commitment to accessibility and inclusion as outlined in the Academic Plan.

 Microsoft Word Documents